followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScrollView/1 Configuration/onPullDown.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [pullDown](/Documentation/ApiReference/UI_Widgets/dxScrollView/Events/#pullDown) event.
+A function that is executed when the "pull to refresh" gesture is performed.
+Supported in mobile themes only.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action after the widget is scrolled to the top and pulled down.

 The function passed to this option should contain a call to the [release()](/Documentation/ApiReference/UI_Widgets/dxScrollView/Methods/#releasepreventScrollBottom) method, which releases the scroll view.

     <!--JavaScript-->